 Design specification described in the requirements, including vehicles in the shoulders and straddling the lane and shoulder.
 Kapsch will reconcile discrepancies from CTRMA audits.
-Variance may be dependent on vehicle volume. spread over the course of 12-months (e.g., approximately 1/12th of locations audited each month), with minimum transaction count of 3,000, as determined by 90% audit confidence as a threshold.
+Variance may be dependent on vehicle volume. spread over the course of 12- months (e.g., approximately 1/12 th of locations audited each month), with minimum transaction count of 3,000, as determined by 90% audit confidence as a threshold.
 2 AVC The AVC subsystem shall correctly classify 99.50% of all detected vehicles at speeds from 5 mph up to and including 100 mph, including vehicles straddling the lanes.
 Shoulders are excluded from this calculation.
 Kapsch will reconcile discrepancies from CTRMA audits.
 Variance may be dependent on vehicle volume.
 99.50% \$200 per gantry location, per each 0.1% below threshold Audits by CTRMA, and executed by CTRMA, shall be evenly spread over the course of 12- months (e.g., approximately 1/12 th of locations audited each month), with minimum transaction count as determined by 90% audit confidence as a threshold.
 3 AVI The AVI subsystem will correctly detect, read and assign to the correct vehicle 99.90% of all properly installed Transponders on all detected vehicles at speeds from 5 mph up to and including 100 mph, including vehicles in the shoulders and straddling the lanes.
-99.90% \$200 per gantry location, per each 0.1% below threshold Audits by CTRMA, and executed by CTRMA, shall be evenly spread over the course of 12- months (e.g., approximately 1/12th of locations audited each month), with minimum transaction count of 5,500, as determined by 90% audit confidence as a threshold.
+99.90% \$200 per gantry location, per each 0.1% below threshold Audits by CTRMA, and executed by CTRMA, shall be evenly spread over the course of 12- months (e.g., approximately 1/12 th of locations audited each month), with minimum transaction count of 5,500, as determined by 90% audit confidence as a threshold.
 4 LPIC The LPIC subsystem will capture one front human readable license plate image or one rear human readable license plate image and associated to the correct vehicle for 99.00% of all detected vehicles traveling at speeds from 5 mph up to and including 100 mph, including vehicles straddling the lane and shoulder.
 99.00% Estimated revenue loss (calculated using liquidation rate), per gantry location, for performance below threshold.
 Monthly 5 IR For transactions rejected by the manual review process, less than 1.00% shall have incorrect code-off results. <1.00% \$200 per each 0.1% below threshold Quarterly performance audit, to be executed by Kapsch, with minimum transaction count of 1,500 per Code-Off category, as determined by audit confidence as a threshold.
 6 Trip 99.50% of all transactions shall be correctly assembled into trips.
 99.50% \$200 per roadway direction, per each 0.1% below threshold Monthly 7 Trip Process ing 100% of all trips shall be transmitted to the CTRMA Data Platform System (DPS) within six (6) calendar days of the exit transaction of the trip.
-100% 1.
-For lost or uncollectable transactions: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
-2. For transactions transmitted >6 days and <=30 days, AND result in revenue generation: a) 10% of actual revenue AND b) any direct damages associated with the delay.
-3. For transactions older than 30 calendar days: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
-Monthly
+100% For lost or uncollectable transactions: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
+For transactions transmitted &gt;6 days and For transactions transmitted &gt;6 days and For transactions transmitted &gt;6 days and Monthly